Fundamental Forex Trading Strategies

 Chart showing how Soros sold AUD/USD and made $1 billion:

 Fundamentals do not get the attention they deserve.
 Too many traders use only technical trading approaches without knowing anything about the economic environment and the markets in which they work.
 On the other hand, there are many traders who do just the opposite – abandon technical analysis and follow only fundamentals.
-Our approach in Market Leaders Forex Course, like in many other things, is that combining these two approaches is ideal.
+Our approach in FX Leaders’ Forex Course, like in many other things, is that combining these two approaches is ideal.
 In order to trade like pros, you should definitely get to know them well.

 Fundamentals help us understand market and trends deeply, intuitively and logically.
 Fundamental traders are considered long-term investors.
-Fundamental traders are most often very familiar with market forces; know one or two things about the economy, capital markets, and microeconomics.
+Fundamental traders are most often very familiar with market forces and know one or two things about the economy, capital markets, and microeconomics.
 Their goal is to make a profit by taking advantage of opportunities as they arise, so they have to be particularly well acquainted with the rules of the game, the players, and the playing field.

 What exactly is the fundamental approach based on?
 How can we use it in our trading strategy?

 Let’s think of the different economies in the world.
 Think of the economy of the market in which you live.
 Think of market conditions, the endless amount of news every day, hour by hour.
-The world has become very small, a global village as the cliche goes.
+The world has become very small – a global village as the cliche goes.

 Wars, elections, politics, social issues, and many other factors affect Fundamentals.
 One of the great fundamental events that recently shook the forex market sent the Euro 500 pips down, and made the British Pound collapse by about 20 cents (2,000 pips) was the Brexit referendum to leave the EU.
-Each new event or announcement causes reactions from investors and speculators, not only within this market but all over the world.
-Governments, central and commercial banks, policies, and even natural disasters all play a part in Forex.
+Each new event or announcement causes reactions from investors and speculators, not only within this market but from all over the world.
+Governments, central and commercial banks, policies, and even natural disasters, all play a part in Forex.